Public Health

 1. All courses taken to fulfill the major requirements below must be taken for graded credit, other than courses listed which are offered on a Pass/No Pass basis only.
 Other exceptions to this requirement are noted as applicable.

-2. No more than two upper division courses may be used to simultaneously fulfill requirements for a student's double major within L&S. No more than one upper division course may be used to simultaneously fulfill requirements for a student's minor within L&S. Majors and minors offered outside of the College of Letters & Science may have different restrictions.
-Please contact the Public Health Advisors for more information.
+2. No more than two upper division courses may be used to simultaneously fulfill requirements for a student's double major or simultaneous degree.
+No more than one upper division course may be used to simultaneously fulfill requirements for a student's minor.

 3. A minimum grade point average (GPA) of 2.0 must be maintained in both upper and lower division courses used to fulfill the major requirements.